Collaboration on a Global Scale

 What the election results mean for your mortgage

-General Sue and Peter Solymosi 24 Oct
+General 24 Oct

 Some shocking election results.
 Love it or hate it, we have to deal with it.
 Great article from my colleague Angela below that talks about how the elections could effect your mortgage.
 Check it out